RespiraWorks/Ventilator/README.md

 This is a common repository for all software components of the [RespiraWorks](http://respira.works) open source ventilator project.

+If you are a new team member, read the [Software Onboarding](https://docs.google.com/document/d/1Nb5IbK7lXTFG0HcIHifqVn2Gh4mjS6R8894UEoa5TF4/edit) document and see the [repository wiki](https://github.com/RespiraWorks/VentilatorSoftware/wiki).

 ## Structure

 common - code shared across controller and GUI